navba-MSFT/azure-docs-sdk-dotnet/api/overview/azure/resourcemanager.communication-readme-pre.md

 #### Create a Communication Services resource

 When creating a Communication Services resource, you'll specify the resource group name and resource name.
-Note that the `Location` property will always be `global`, and during public preview the `DataLocation` value must be `UnitedStates`.
+Note that the `Location` property will always be `global` and the `DataLocation` value must be `UnitedStates`.

 ```csharp
 var resourceGroupName = "myResourceGroupName";